XlinCLab/multimodal-yolo/README.md

 ```
 This script will extract the frames from the videos in parallel (specify more or less parallelization according to your available CPU with the `--max_workers` argument), and save them to a directory `frames` below a specified output directory (`--outdir` argument).

+## Object recognition
-Ensure your `docker-compose.detect.yml` file has the correct path to the directory containing these frames (`--outdir` argument to the Python script) under the `volumes` section.
+Ensure your `docker-compose.detect.yml` file has the correct path to the directory containing the extracted frames (`--outdir` argument to the [Python script](#video-frames-extraction)) under the `volumes` section.
 Likewise, ensure the `docker-compose.detect.yml` file points to the pretrained YOLO model directory, which should contain a `model.yaml` file defining the model's output labels as well as the model's `weights.pt` file produced from model training.

 Simply replace `<yourdatadir>` and `<youryolomodel>` with the respective real paths.
 For example:
 ```yml